MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/inventory-how-count-adjust-reclassify.md

 10. When the counting is done, enter the counted quantities in the **Qty.
 (Phys.
 Inventory)** field in the warehouse physical inventory journal.

     > [!NOTE]
     >  In the warehouse physical inventory journal, **Qty.
 (Calculated)** field is filled in automatically on the basis of warehouse bin records and copies these quantities are copied to the **Qty.
 (Physical)** field on each line.
-If the quantity counted by the warehouse employee differs from what the program has entered in the Qty.
+If the quantity counted by the warehouse employee differs from what application has entered in the Qty.
 (Physical) field, you must enter the quantity actually counted.

 11. When you have entered all the counted quantities, choose the **Register** action.

-    When you register the journal, the program creates two warehouse entries in the warehouse register for every line that was counted and registered:
+    When you register the journal, application creates two warehouse entries in the warehouse register for every line that was counted and registered:

     -   If the calculated and the physical quantities differ, a negative or positive quantity is registered for the bin, and a balancing quantity is posted to the adjustment bin of the location.
-    -   If the quantity calculated is equal to the physical quantity, the program registers an entry of 0 for both the bin and the adjustment bin.
+    -   If the quantity calculated is equal to the physical quantity, application registers an entry of 0 for both the bin and the adjustment bin.
 The entries are the record that on the registering date, a warehouse physical inventory was performed, and there was no discrepancy in inventory for the item.

 When you register the warehouse physical inventory, you are not posting to the item ledger, the physical inventory ledger, or the value ledger, but the records are there for immediate reconciliation whenever necessary.
 If you like to keep precise records of what is happening in the warehouse, however, and you counted all of the bins where the items were registered, you should immediately post the warehouse results as an inventory physical inventory.
 For more information, see [To enter and post the actual counted inventory in advanced warehouse configurations](inventory-how-count-adjust-reclassify.md#to-enter-and-post-the-actual-counted-inventory-in-advanced-warehouse-configurations).